Titanosauria

 The group's name alludes to the mythological Titans of ancient Greek mythology, via the type genus (now considered a nomen dubium) Titanosaurus.
 Together with the brachiosaurids and relatives, titanosaurs make up the larger sauropod clade Titanosauriformes.
 Titanosaurs have long been a poorly-known group, and the relationships between titanosaur species are still not well-understood.

+Fossil record

+Due to the near-global distribution of titanosaurs during the Cretaceous, titanosaur fossils have been found on every continent, including Antarctica.
+However, titanosaurs have the least complete fossil record of any major sauropodomorph group.
+No complete titanosaur skeletons are known, and many species are only known from a few bones.
+Titanosaur skulls are especially rare.
+Though fragmentary cranial remains are known for several titanosaur genera, nearly complete skulls have been described for only four: Nemegtosaurus, Rapetosaurus, Sarmientosaurus, and Tapuiasaurus.
+As is the case in most other sauropod groups, there are few titanosaur specimens with complete necks preserving all of the cervical vertebrae in sequence.

+Only three complete titanosaur necks are known: the holotype of Futalognkosaurus and two undescribed specimens from Argentina.
+A fourth specimen, of an unidentified titanosaur from Brazil, preserves a nearly complete neck, with only the atlas, the tiny vertebra forming the joint between the skull and neck, missing.
+Only five titanosaur specimens preserve complete, articulated hind feet.
+This incompleteness is especially significant for giant titanosaurs, which are generally known from disarticulated and fragmentary remains.

+Titanosaurs are one of the few groups of dinosaurs for which fossil eggs are known.
+The fossil site of Auca Mahuevo preserves a titanosaur nesting ground.
+Some titanosaur eggs have been found containing fossil embryos, which even preserve fossil skin.
+These fossil embryos are among the few titanosaur specimens to preserve complete skulls.

 Description

 Titanosauria have the largest range of body size of any sauropod clade, and includes both the largest known sauropods and some of the smallest.
 One of the largest titanosaurs, Patagotitan, had a body mass estimated to be 69 tonne, whereas one of the smallest, Magyarosaurus, had a body mass of approximately 900 kg.
 Even relatively closely related titanosaurs could have very different body sizes, as the small rinconsaurs were closely related to the gigantic lognkosaurs.
 Fossils from perhaps the largest dinosaur ever found were discovered in 2021 in the Neuquén Province of northwest Patagonia, Argentina.
 It is believed that they are from a titanosaur.
 Some of smallest titanosaurs, such as Magyarosaurus, inhabited Europe, which was largely made up of islands during the Cretaceous, and were likely island dwarfs.
 Another taxon of tiny titanosaurs, Ibirania, lived a non-insular context in Upper Creaceous Brazil, and is an example of nanism resultant from other ecological pressures.